 1. Callaway Strata Complete Set

-Callaway’s Strate set one-ups the Edge because it comes with a bag and an additional club.
-For your long game, the set is equipped with a 12-degree driver and a 15.5 degree 3-wood.
+Callaway’s Strata set one-ups the Edge because it comes with a bag and an additional club.
+The set is equipped with a 12-degree driver and a 15.5-degree 3-wood for your long game.

 Furthermore, Callaway included a 22-degree 4-hybrid and a 26-degree 5-hybrid, eliminating the risk of any gapping issues.
 As is customary with irons, the set only comes with a six, seven, eight, and nine, while a pitching wedge, sand wedge, and putter round it out.